Cloud-SPAN/nerc-metagenomics01-file-directories/index.md

       "@type": "Thing"
     }
   ],
-  "abstract": "Prenomics prepares learners for the Cloud-SPAN Genomics course.
-It teaches the basics of command-line programming, including: (1) file directory structure, (2) use of command-line utilities to connect to and use cloud computing and storage resources and (3) basic shell commands for file navigation and basic script writing.", "audience": [
+  abstract: "Prenomics prepares learners for the Cloud-SPAN Genomics course.
+It teaches the basics of command-line programming, including: (1) file directory structure, (2) use of command-line utilities to connect to and use cloud computing and storage resources and (3) basic shell commands for file navigation and basic script writing.",
+  audience: [
     {
       "@id": "Graduates",
       "@type": "Audience"